adamShaleen/ecommerce/README.md

 **Mongo Query**

-An new item query is in this format :
+A new item query is in this format :
 `db.[collectionName].save(newObj, function(err, response){})`

-It's pretty standard to have the client to send us the item they want to save in the correct format.
+It's pretty standard to have the client send us the item they want to save in the correct format.
 To do this they use the body.
 Pass the body into the query as the newObj.

 (Hint: Body is accessed by calling `req.body` because we set up bodyParser earlier in our app.
 If it's empty your error is probably an incorrect setup of bodyParser.)